Get a free quote now to see how much you could save

 If you are an expat or business owner, you may want to arrange a regular payment to a recipient overseas.
 Foreign currency brokers can usually arrange regular payments to a recipient overseas, perhaps if you pay a foreign mortgage or school fees.
 The minimum payment tends to be about £500.
 A benefit of making regular monthly payments is that the currency risk is lowered, as you will pay the average exchange rate for the year rather than making a spot transfer on one particular day.

 When choosing a currency broker it is essential that you check that they are authorised by the relevant financial regulatory authority, within the UK is the Financial Conduct Authority (the FCA).
 Ensure they are FSA Authorised not just registered, as this means little in reality.
-Both World First and Torfx are authorised by the FCA.
+Torfx is authorised by the FCA.
 This guarantees that the firms operate within certain guidelines to safeguard consumers.
 It is also important that the companies hold your money in a segregated client account.

 The cost of making an international currency transfer can vary considerably from broker to broker.
 We have selected two competitive and reliable brokers, who can guarantee the best exchange rates.